bogosorter/Musicly/docs/developer/dev.md

 - [`Events`](https://m7kra.github.io/Musicly/docs/dev/events): A helper module that eases sending and handling of events within the app.

-- [`Shortcuts`](https://m7kra.github.io/Musicly/docs/dev/shortcuts): A helper module that allow to easily set up and remove app shortcuts.
+- [`Shortcuts`](https://m7kra.github.io/Musicly/docs/dev/shortcuts): A helper module that allows to easily set up and remove app shortcuts.

 - [`Controller`](https://m7kra.github.io/Musicly/docs/dev/controller): The working horse of the renderer process, this module communicates with the main process, manages music playback and the application's state.